junaid33/mint-hJ03/client/README.md

 # Mintlify Client

 The client is essentially a frontend template used to host documentation.
-In production, when `yarn prebuild` is ran it fetches all the relevant assets (the config file, the content (mdx files), and static assets) and plugs them into the appropriate locations before building.

 ## Your First Code Contribution